webplatform/docs/css/properties/align-content/index.md

 {{Flags}}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name|CSS Flexible Box Layout Module}}
 {{Summary_Section|The ‘align-content’ property aligns a flex container's lines within the flex container when there is extra space in the cross-axis, similar to how ‘justify-content’ aligns individual items within the main-axis.
 Note, this property has no effect when the flexbox has only a single line.
-Values have the following meanings: }}
+Values have the following meanings:}}
 {{CSS Property
 |Initial value=stretch
 |Applies to=multi-line flex containers